StarRealMan/SSVIO/README.md

 Press "Esc" at RGB window or press "Ctrl-C" at terminal to stop the program

 ## Bug
-* Sometimes go into error with code "segmentation fault"
+* Sometimes image grabbed has error (maybe lock error ?)
-* Calculating the corresponding point to be at the same place
-* Finding the feature point at (0,0,0)
-* Somtimes found good match point more than feature points like:
+* New method to pick good match points
-75
-63
-Totally found 75 good match point
+* Poor match points need to be kicked while optimizing dynamicaly

 ## Author